 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop using this medication and call your doctor at once if you have a serious side effect such as:

 - fast, pounding, or uneven heartbeats;

-- tremor, restlessness, hallucinations, unusual behavior, or motor tics (muscle twitches).
+- tremors, hallucinations, unusual behavior, or motor tics (muscle twitches); or